chaseScallons/chaseScallons/README.md

 *Perception* – *Language* – *Reasoning* – *Knowledge* – *Learning* – *Control*

 This collection is the result of a years long effort to learn as much as I can about artifiical Intelligence as a CS undergrad.
 I have a dense stack of written documents and diagrams for each aspect of intelligence that I will be publishing with code, as the code gets written.
 My hope is for these ideas to evolve into a "framework of frameworks" if you will; a framework endowed with intelligence.
+I am calling it the **ShiftGenesis** project.

 That's probably not the best description, but I'm working on it. :)